-1.7 Recoveries at the instance of Audit Audit findings involving recoveries that are noticed in the course of test-check of accounts of the Departments of the State Government are referred to the concerned authorities for confirmation and further necessary action under intimation to Audit.
-A total of two cases of recoveries involving an amount of $\gtrless 10.90$ lakh were pointed out by audit during 2019-20 and accepted by the Departments.
-However, the Departments are still to make recoveries in these cases.
-1.8 Status of placement of Separate Audit Reports of Autonomous Bodies in the State Legislature The audit of accounts of five autonomous bodies in the State had been entrusted to the Comptroller and Auditor General of India out of which four accounts have not been renewed.
+1.3.5 Recoveries at the instance of Audit Audit findings involving recoveries that are noticed in the course of test-check of accounts of the Departments of the State Government are referred to the authorities concerned for confirmation and further necessary action under intimation to Audit.
+1.4 Status of placement of Separate Audit Reports of Autonomous Bodies in the State Legislature The audit of accounts of six autonomous bodies in the State had been entrusted to the Comptroller and Auditor General of India out of which entrustment in respect of accounts of four Autonomous Bodies have not been renewed.
 The status of entrustment of audit, rendering of accounts to audit, issuance of Separate Audit Report and its placement in the Legislature is indicated in Appendix-1.4.